Stacey Waite

-Stacey Waite is a poet—focusing on both slam and written verse—who also works as an Associate Professor of English at the University of Nebraska–Lincoln.
-Waite's poetry often explores themes of the body—of the intersections of gender, sexuality, place and relationships.
+Stacey Waite is a poet and an Associate Professor of English at the University of Nebraska–Lincoln..
+She focuses on both slam and written verse.
+Waite's poetry often explores themes of the body, typically intersections of gender, sexuality, place and relationships.
 She has published four collections of poetry over the past several years.

 Career

 Waite attended her first live slam poetry performance in New York City as a teen.
 Since moving to Nebraska, Waite has worked as a teaching artist with the Nebraska Writers Collective and its slam-poetry program Louder Than A Bomb (LTAB).
 LTAB allows high school students from around the state of Nebraska to write, practice, perform and compete in slam poetry bouts around the state.

 Waite has also published a significant book, Teaching Queer: Radical Possibilities for Writing and Knowing, in the field of Composition Studies about pedagogy and the teaching of writing with the University of Pittsburgh Press in 2017, a project that aligns with Waite's role as a writing professor and her interest in the hows and whys of teaching writing and composition to first-year college students.